apache/cordova-app-harness/README.md

 cordova-app-harness
 ===================

-An App that can download and run Cordova apps.
+An App that can run Cordova apps within it.

 Primary Goals:
 * Super-fast edit &amp; refresh workflow